 How old should your child be when they first see the dentist?

-It is recommended that a child first see that dentist shortly after their first teeth begin to come in.
+The ADA recommends that a child first see a dentist shortly after their first teeth begin to come in.
 This is usually around when they anywhere between 6-12 months old.
-If your child’s teeth have not started to come in by their first birthday they should see the dentist around this mark to be sure that teeth are coming in and their oral health is in check.
+If your child’s teeth have not started to come in by their first birthday, they should see the dentist.
+We need to be sure that teeth are coming in, and their oral health is not at risk.

-Which toothpastes are recommended for children and what is recommended for adults?
+Which toothpastes are best for children and best for adults?

 Is there a difference between a family dentist and a pediatric dentist?

 A pediatric dentist specializes in child oral care.
-Most pediatric dentists receive at least 2 years after dental schooling to learn how to work with children and about any dental issues that may be specific to baby teeth or children.
+Most pediatric dentists receive at least 2 years of training after dental school.
+This is when they learn how to work with children and learn about any dental issues that may be specific to baby teeth or children.

 A family dentist sees children and adults.
 Most have training in working with children, but they are also comfortable and used to working with adults and parents.
 Family dentists specialize in children’s teeth as they grow and transform as well as their parents and other adults.

-Looking for a family dentist in the Charlotte area?
-Dr. Moore welcomes new patients of all ages to our practice in Charlotte, NC.
-To schedule an appointment for you and the members of your family, contact our office at (704) 275-5323 or request one online.
+Are you looking for a family dentist in the Charlotte area near you?
+Dr. Moore welcomes new patients of all ages to our comprehensive dental practice in Charlotte, NC.
+To schedule an appointment for you and the members of your family, contact our office at (704) 459-7235 or request an appointment online anytime.